huangli712/ACGui/docs/src/usage.md

 * Select the `Run` tab.
 * Click `Start Analytic Continuation` to start calculation.
 After a few seconds or minites or hours (it depends on the solver you used), the spectrum will be shown in the bottom of this tab.
 * Click `Get ac.toml only` to download the generated `ac.toml` file.
 Later you can modify it and start analytic continuation calculation manually.
 * Click `Check err.out` to check the `err.out` file if available.
-If `ACFlow` encounters something wrong, it will dump the error message into `err.out`.
+If `ACFlow` encounters something wrong, it will write the error message into `err.out`.

 ![run.png](./assets/run.png)

 **Figure 4 |** The `Run` tab in `ACGui`.

+!!! info

+    The `MaxEnt` and `BarRat` solvers are highly efficient.
+So we can see the analytic continuation results very soon.
+However, the `StochAC` and `StochPX` solvers are quite slow.
+It is not a good idea to launch analytic continuation calculations directly through `ACGui`.
+We usually use `ACGui` to generate a valid `ac.toml`.
+Then we can submit the computational job manually.

+!!! warning

+    Now `ACGui` does not support parallel calculation.
+In other words, you can not launch the `StochAC` and `StochPX` solvers in multiple processors at the same time.